By Jami Jones, senior editor

-Massachusetts prohibits the use of chains between May 1 and Nov.
+Massachusetts prohibits the use of studded tires and chains between May 1 and Nov.
 1 without a permit.
-It should be noted that commercial vehicles can be ordered off the roadways during “snow emergencies.”
+The law does not specifically mention chains; however, the Massachusetts State Patrol confirmed the regulation applies the same way for chains.
+It should also be noted that commercial vehicles can be ordered off the roadways during "snow emergencies."

 Chains, of "reasonable proportion," can be used for safety because of snow, ice or other conditions tending to cause a vehicle to skid.
 However, guidance provided by the state says that if chains are used, "the chain must not come in contact with the road."

 The chain law goes into effect when roadside signs tell all drivers to chain up.
-The state’s requirement when the law is in effect is for all “driver wheels of one axle” to be chained up.
-So, for a dual axle tractor, it will mean keeping four chains on hand for when the law is in effect.
+The state's requirement when the law is in effect is for all "driver wheels" to be chained up.

 There aren't specific dates for chain laws to be in effect.
 Again, roadside signs will let you know when chaining up is required.
 In Nevada, truckers will need to chain at least two wheels on the main drive axle.
 You are also required to chain the "braking wheels of any trailing vehicle in a combination of vehicles."